Lienkaiyu/AlexNet-CharactersRecognition-colab/README.md

 # Characters Recognition using AlexNet Convolutional Neural Network on colab
 This repository is refference from https://github.com/minhthangdang/CharactersRecognition \
-Colab is available in https://go.kaiyu.io/AlexNet-OCR-Colab
+Colab repository is available in https://go.kaiyu.io/AlexNet-OCR-Colab
 ## Prerequisites

 <ul>